OneSparse/OneSparse/README.md

 # types

-GraphBLAS has an extremely rich type system that encompases not only common artithmetic algegbraic operations like addition and multiplication, but also many other operations using algebraic structures called semirings.
+GraphBLAS has an extremely rich type system that encompases not only common arithmetic algegbraic operations like addition and multiplication, but also many other operations using algebraic structures called semirings.
 The combinations of 7 matrix types and 960 semiring operations offer a huge number of building blocks for